opensfcc/sfcc_developers_core/cartridges/sfcc_dev_console/README.md

 5. Enter a `Password` and click `Apply`

 Once this is set up, anytime you login to your storefront from a new browser, you will need to enter the username `storefront` and the password you just created.
 Your login info will be saved as long as you do not clear your browser's cookies.
 The Chrome plugin [Demandware with Ease](https://chrome.google.com/webstore/detail/demandware-with-ease/ffhabonelknmejmdnekedmijlhebpcio) provides the ability to automatically login with a Storefront Password.

+About the Author
+---

+> [Stephen Hendricks](https://github.com/z1haze) is a Certified Senior Salesforce Commerce Cloud Architect.

+Disclaimer
+---

+> The trademarks and product names of Salesforce®, including the mark Salesforce®, are the property of Salesforce.com.
+SFCC DevOps is not affiliated with Salesforce.com, nor does Salesforce.com sponsor or endorse the SFCC DevOps products or website.
+The use of the Salesforce® trademark on this project does not indicate an endorsement, recommendation, or business relationship between Salesforce.com and SFCC DevOps.